skdelphix/maskdocs/docs/Managing_Multiple_Engines_for_Masking/Working_with_Multiple_Masking_Engines.md

 another engine.
 It is recommended that the syncable objects move in only one direction.
 That is, objects should be exported from one engine and imported into others but should not go in the other direction.
-This recommendation is primarily to simplify management of the engines and keeping track of what objects exist on which engines.
+This recommendation is primarily to simplify management of which objects exist on which engine.

 Two example architectures are described below.
 Note that the two architectures could be combined by having multiple production engines